Tr12

 - Poland: WSABP – 58.

-This gives the grand total of 591 examples, but this is only my sum-up based on available sources.
+This gives the grand total of 591 examples.

 Class 270, with comparatively high tractive effort and moderate axle load of only 14.5 tonnes, was well suited to Polish conditions immediately after WWI, especially in southern and south-eastern areas.
 Austrian factories had considerable numbers of these locomotives at hand and could supply them in a short time on favorable terms, so contracts were soon agreed with WLF for 82 examples, classed Tr12.
 Further two were supplied by Wiener Neustadt.
-It was also decided to produce these locomotives in Poland at WSABP (aka Parowóz) of Warsaw, although most sub-assemblies were in fact imported from Austria, at least initially.
-First machine assembled in Warsaw (Tr12-66) was rolled out in December 1923 and production lasted until 1927, totaling 58 examples.
-Polish-built engines differed in several details; they had slightly larger superheaters, modified cabs, Westinghouse brakes and higher smokestacks without large, drum-type spark arresters.
-As heavy freight traffic was soon taken over by more powerful Tr20s and later Ty23s, these machines were used mainly in southern Poland, where their advantages could be used to the full.
+It was also decided to produce these locomotives in Poland at WSABP (aka Parowóz) of Warsaw, although most sub-assemblies were in fact initially imported from Austria.
+First machine assembled in Warsaw (Tr12-66) was rolled out in December 1923 and the first one built without imported components was Tr12-93 (s/n 9/1925).
+Production lasted until 1927, totaling 58 examples.
+Polish-built engines differed in several details.
+They had slightly larger superheaters, extended smokestacks without Rihosek-type spark arresters, Westinghouse air brakes and other minor equipment items modifications.
+Running tender first during winter turned out to be very uncomfortable for crews, as there was no protection against snow and cold wind.
+Initially makeshift rear cab walls were fitted, made of wooden planks; later production examples had modified cabs based on these of Tr21, then in production at Fablok.
+As heavy freight traffic was soon taken over by more powerful Tr20s and later Ty23s, these engines were used mainly in southern Poland, where their advantages could be used to the full.
 In 1931 all 142 examples were based there.
 About 20 Tr12s, based in Lwów, were converted to oil firing.

-Tr12-25 (pre-war Tr12-58), withdrawn in 1966, spent some years in Przemyœl and Tarnowskie Góry before being transferred to the Railway Museum in Warsaw.
+Tr12-25 (pre-war Tr12-58), withdrawn in 1966, spent some years in Przemyśl and Tarnowskie Góry before being transferred to the Railway Museum in Warsaw.
 After 20 years there, it was overhauled in 1993 and restored in service.
 Based in Chabówka, it is still sometimes used with tourist trains.
-Virtually all Polish sources claim that this machine was built by WLF for stock in 1921 (s/n 2742) and initially designated 270.246, but recent research by Austrian railway historians has revealed that in fact this is WLF 2696/1920, initially 270.203.
-According to Josef Pospichal (thanks a lot!), 2742/1921 served with BBÖ as 270.246, then with DRG as 56 3475 and after WWII was taken over by JDŽ, to become 25-015.
-According to the monographic article by Bogdan Pokropiñski (KMD vol.1/2007), this mismatch has resulted from the fact that, during the war, Tr12-58 served in Austria and was fitted with the boiler from 2742/1921 during an overhaul.
+According to many older Polish sources this engine was built by WLF for stock in 1921 (s/n 2742) and initially designated 270.246.
+In fact this is WLF 2696/1920, initially 270.203.
+‘Real’ 2742/1921 served with BBÖ as 270.246, then with DRG as 56 3475 and after WWII was taken over by JDŽ, to become 25-015.
+According to the monographic article by Bogdan Pokropiński (KMD vol.1/2007), this mismatch has resulted from the fact that, during the war, Tr12-58 served in Austria and was fitted with the boiler from 2742/1921 during an overhaul.
 This source, however, gives that Tr12-58 was WLF 2965/1921, initially 270.209.
-Be it as it was, Tr12-25, in perfect condition and fitted with beautiful Rihosek spark arrester, is one of the most precious steam locomotives preserved in Poland and currently the only operational machine of Austrian origin.
+Be it as it was, Tr12-25, in perfect condition and fitted with beautiful Rihosek spark arrester, is one of the most precious steam locomotives preserved in Poland and for some time the only operational engine of Austrian origin (later joined by Ol12-7).

-Apart from Polish machine, ten examples have survived until today, most of them (six) in Slovenia, the rest in Austria, Slovakia, Czech Republic and Albania.
+Apart from the Tr12-25, ten examples have survived until today, most of them (six) in Slovenia, the rest in Austria, Slovakia, Czech Republic and Albania.
 One of Slovenian engines is owned by the Trieste railway museum.
-Czech machine is particularly worth mentioning, as this is the very first locomotive built by Škoda, s/n 1/1920 (ÈSD 270.300, later 434.1100).
+Czech machine is particularly worth mentioning, as this is the very first locomotive built by Škoda, s/n 1/1920 (ČSD 270.300, later 434.1100).
 This historical loco, based at Lužna u Rakovníka and formally owned by the National Technical Museum, is in working order and often hauls special trains.
 All ten preserved locomotives of this type represent the original variant with single steam dome.

 Main technical data